Employment Law FAQs

 Employer-side attorneys represent employers and protect business interests.
 They advocate for employers, defending businesses when they are facing employee allegations.

 When an employer hires an employment attorney, it is often to respond to employee claims, complaints, or charges.
-The employee, also referred to as the plaintiff, may be suing for a violation of workplace rights.
-The individual or entity that the claim is filed against, in this case the employer, is the defendant.
+The employee, also referred to as the plaintiff, may be suing for any myriad of workplace rights violations.
+The individual or business that the claim is filed against is the defendant.

 Representing the Employer

-For example, a business owner facing a discrimination claim from an employee would turn to an employment lawyer to represent them in defending against the claim.
-Attorneys for employers may mediate workplace disputes or employee terminations, and clarify, create, and implement wage, classification, and compliance policies.
-Employee-side attorneys also advise employers on correctly classifying employees, procedures for terminating employees, contracts and agreements, and employee handbooks.
+For example, a business owner facing a discrimination claim from an employee would turn to an employment lawyer to defend against the claim.
+Attorneys for employers may mediate workplace disputes or employee terminations.
+Employer-side attorneys also advise employers on correctly classifying employees, procedures for terminating employees, contracts and agreements, and employee handbooks.

 Skip to content